NickTrinh/VPR_Tutorial/README.md

 # VPR_Tutorial

 ## Overview
-This repository contains tutorials and resources to help you get started with Visual Place Recognition (VPR).
+VPR Research repository.
 These are primarily written in Python scripts.
+FRCV Lab

 ## Prerequisites
 Before you begin, ensure you have the following installed: